ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/de-novo-assemble-illumina-pe-reads.md

 ---

-#### 2. Trimmomatic settings
+#### 2. Trimmomatic Settings

 The Trimmomatic parameters can be changed here:

 ![](/images/65930355/65930358.jpg)

-To configure trimming steps use the following button:
+To configure trimming steps, use the following button:

 ![](/images/65930355/65930359.jpg)